MartinPankraz/AzureSAPODataReader/README.md

 ![Overview Architecture](/overview-architecture.png)

 We assume you want to run the APIM instance centrally to expose SAP OData services to multiple interested parties.
 For a fully decoupled design we need to register each component individually with Azure AD.
 Our provided [APIM policy](Templates/SAPPrincipalPropagationAndCachingPolicy.cshtml) takes care of the SAP Pricipal Propagation complexity.
 Consumer apps only need to provide the required scope and be allowed on AAD to authenticate against the middle tier app registration.
+We add the OData verb $format to force JSON output.
+Clients like Microsoft PowerPlatform work with JSON only.
+Consider dropping it from the policy in case you need XML as output format.

 ![App Registration Overview](/AAD-App-Registration-overview.png)